Wonder what to do with an old map? A handful of ‘map art’ – project ideas for you.

 You can use any map you have, provided it’s large enough: map of the Tour the France, map of your home town, New York City map, Italy map, map of France, or a vintage map of the United States, Haiti map, London Subway map, oh… you name it.

-the whole purpose of this article is to let you have fun recycling, but IF you’re not a member of AAA and thus have a ‘000 of these maps laying around, check Google maps and print one of your local area.
+The whole purpose of this article is to let you have fun recycling, but IF you’re not a member of AAA and thus have a ‘000 of these maps laying around, check Google maps and print one of your local area.
 You’ll need quite a few letter-sized or A4 pages to make this bag.

+Don’t shy away from using other kinds of (large) maps, such as a New York Subway map.
 A bag like this makes a great souvenir from a trip just past, or as a souvenir for a trip about to be taken.

 We think these map bags are a great idea also for a local fundraiser.
 In this case, I’d you overlay the name of your project in tags onto the file before you print your downloadable.